How it started

 By 1994 the process of returning part of the Arnamagnæan manuscript collection to the new manuscript institute in Iceland was entering its final phase, and the establishment of the seminar can also be seen in the light of that development.
 The first seminar was regarded as such a success that it was decided to carry on.
 For the first few years the seminars have been held every 18 months - alternating between April and October.

 From 2014 the seminars have been held every other year - in April.
-Due to the COVID-19 pandemic the 18th seminar that was scheduled to be held in April 2020 is now going to be held on-line from the 14th to the 16th of April 2021.
+Due to the COVID-19 pandemic the 18th seminar was held on-line from the 14th to the 16th of April 2021.